danilolc/pk2/README.md

 http://mapstore.the.cz/
 To add a new episode, just download the zip file and extract it to its respective path inside "res/".

-It can be started with the "dev" argument to start the cheats and "test" following by the episode and level to open directly on the level.
+It can be started with the "dev" argument to enable the cheats and "test" following by the episode and level to open directly on the level.

 This example starts the level13.map on dev mode:
 ```
-./PK2 dev test rooster\ island\ 2/level13.map
+./PK2 dev test "rooster island 2/level13.map"
 ```

 # TODOs and FIXMEs:
 * Fix intro screen
 * Update health before draw
 * Consider Sprite in Water when the water is on BG or outside the screen
 * Fix the mikmod music loop
 * Find a solution to change sfx frequency without delay
-* Increase txt buttons area
-* Make the code cleaner (and remove all the Finnish things)
 * Jump frames when FPS is slow
 * Start on language select on first start
 * Super mode - energy = 0 on touch Pekka